knifecake/forrelgui/README.md

 -   [ ] Come up with examples for testing
     -   [x] Paternity
     -   [x] Paternity with reference profiles
-    -   [x] Familias .fam file with pedigrees
+    -   [x] Familias .fam file with pedigrees and frequency database
-    -   [ ] Familias .fam file with frequency database
+    -   [ ] Familias .fam file only with frequency database
     -   [ ] A large frequency database
     -   [ ] Mutations to showcase mutation models
     -   [ ] Examples from the GHEP exercise
+    -   [ ] Example with Xchrom markers
 -   [x] Make examples available directly in the program
 -   [x] Make testing examples loadable to demonstrate the program
 -   [x] Project settings (file input formats, allele rounding / rogue